lux-group/router/README.md

-Use `serveSwagger` to define the endpoint you wish to serve your docs at This will serve a swagger ui html page, with the swagger definition that is generated from your routes
+Use `serveSwagger` to define the endpoint you wish to serve your docs at This will serve a swagger ui html page, with the swagger definition that is generated from your routes You can optionally pass middleware via the swagger config `preHandlers` e.g. to secure access to swagger

 If you want the raw swagger json definition you can use `toSwagger`